stcarley/azure-docs/articles/active-directory/saas-apps/linkedinlearning-tutorial.md

     a.
 In the **Identifier** textbox, enter the **Entity ID** copied from LinkedIn Portal

 	b.
-In the **Reply URL** textbox, enter the **Assertion Consumer Access (ACS) Url** copied from LinkedIn Portal
+In the **Reply URL** textbox, enter the **Assertion Consumer Service (ACS) Url** copied from LinkedIn Portal

-1. If you want to configure SSO in **SP Initiated**, then click Show Advanced URL setting option in the configuration section and configure the sign-on URL with the following pattern:
+1. If you want to configure SSO in **SP Initiated**, then click Show Advanced URL setting option in the configuration section and configure the sign-on URL.
+This URL can be created by taking the **Assertion Consumer Service (ACS) Url** mentioned above, and replacing /saml/ with /login/.
+When you are done it should like this:

 	`https://www.linkedin.com/checkpoint/enterprise/login/<AccountId>?application=learning&applicationInstanceId=<InstanceId>`